b0nes164/GPUPrefixSums/README.md

 Instead, GPU's hide memory latency in two ways:

 Firstly *occupancy*.
-Each SM can host multiple active warps simultaneously, allowing some warps to perform computation while others are reading/writing data back to global memory.
+Each SM can host multiple active warps simultaneously, typically up to 32 or 64.
+While there are different policies for scheduling warps, generally speaking what this means is that an SM's switches execution between warps to allow ready warps to perform computation while others are waiting to read/write data back to global memory.
 Under ideal circumstances the memory bandwith of the GPU is fully saturated, and the latency is hidden by the computational work of the warps.

-Secondly, by storing computational intermediates in shared memory/L1/registers.
-The only drawback to this approach is that the typical modern Nvidia GPU has only 96kb of shared memory/L1/registers, which means that algorithms must be designed with this constraint in mind.
+Secondly, by using shared memory/registers L1 cache.
+Shared memory is memory that is visible to all threads within a threadblock, and registers are memory that is visible only to a thread.
+L1 is any memory leftover after the register allocation is fulfilled.
+A typical modern Nvidia GPU has 96kb of memory that is divided between shared memory and L1/registers.
+The specific proportion between the two is called the *carveout*, and typically this is 32kb shared memory, 64 kb L1/registers.
+By using shared memory or registers to store computational intermediates, we can dramatically increase performance because we are no longer paying that 600 cycle cost for memory access.

+Lastly, memory latency aside, we want to maximize the memory bandwidth efficiency of our reads and writes.
+To do so, we want our reads and writes to be *coalesced*, which means that each warp reads and writes contiguous sections of memory, rather than each thread accessing discontinous memory locations.
+Furthermore, we use *vectorized* reads and writes: instead of reading only 4 bytes or a single 32-bit variable at a time, we read 16 bytes or 4 32-bit variables a time.
+For an algorithm like the prefix sum, which is computationally very light, memory access is the limiting factor on the performance of the algorithm, and thus effecient memory access has a dramatic effect on performance.

+So what does this mean in practice?

+Occupancy:
+We want to make sure that each SM hosts up to its maximum number of warps.
+To do so we carefully limit the number of registers each thread uses to ensure we do not spillover into device memory, and ensure that memory footprint of all warps can fit on the SM.
+This also means that we use preprocessor macros to calculate intermediate values to save on valuable register space.

+Shared Memory:
+We use a *systolic* approach to our algorithm.
+Because we always want to be operating on shared memory, we limit the size of our scan to the maximum size of our shared memory.
+We then partition our buffer into tiles equal to that size, only accessing device memory to load in new partition tiles or read out processed partition tiles.
+We work our way serially along the partition tiles, passing in the previous aggregate sum as we go.

+Memory Bandwidth Effeciency:
+Warp-Synchronized-Scans have inherently coalesced reads and writes, so no modification is necessary here.
+Vectorization is quite simple to achieve, but for simplicity I have not included it in these examples.
+Shared memory has a catch however: [*bank conflicts.* ](https://github.com/Kobzol/hardware-effects-gpu/blob/master/bank-conflicts/README.md).
+Basically shared memory is organized into a number of banks, typically of 4 bytes each, and typically equal to the number of threads in a warp, 32.
+If multiple threads in the same warp attempt to access indexes within the same bank, 31 and 63 for example, there is a bank conflict and each thread must wait for preceeding accesses to complete.
+There are different ways of combatting this, but we simply use an underlying scan pattern which is naturally conflict free, except for along the spine: a warp-sized-radix raking reduce-scan.

 <details>